lsst/pipelines_lsst_io/install/lsstsw.rst

    ./bin/deploy
    source bin/setup.sh

-For more information about the :command:`deploy` command, such as using Python 2.7 instead of 3, see :ref:`lsstsw-about-deploy`.
+For more information about the :command:`deploy` command, such as using Python 2.7 instead of Python 3, see :ref:`lsstsw-about-deploy`.

-..
-The ``setup.sh`` step enables EUPS_, the package manager used by LSST.
-.. **Whenever you open a new terminal session, you need to run '. bin/setup.sh' to activate your lsstsw environment.**

 .. _lsstsw-rebuild: